Hardcore Henry: Production

-Hardcore Henry was filmed with GoPro cameras mounted on a specially made mask designed by Sergey Valyaev, deemed the "Adventure Mask", and stabilization systems that used either electronics or magnets, created by the movie's director of photography, Vsevolod Kaptur.
+Hardcore Henry was filmed with GoPro cameras mounted on a specially made mask designed by Sergey Valyaev, dubbed the "Adventure Mask", and stabilization systems that used either electronics or magnets, created by the movie's director of photography, Vsevolod Kaptur.
 Many prototypes of the mask were used to film the movie.
 Between the electronics and the magnet stabilization systems, Naishuller chose the magnets, as he felt that it resembled natural head movement.
 The recordings from the GoPro cameras were edited to cut the hundreds of shots together into one continuous film.

 Blender, open-source software, was used for providing most of the visual effects for the film.

 While it was not the first feature film to exclusively use first-person point of view (for example, 1947's Lady in the Lake was shot this way), the concept for the film came from the "Bad Motherfucker" and "The Stampede" music videos, which Naishuller made with Valyaev for his band, Biting Elbows.
 These were also shot with a GoPro from the first-person perspective.
 The movie was partially funded with Indiegogo.